1. WHAT IS INCLUDED IN THE PROGRAMME PRICE?

 7. Do you have a clothing list available?

-Please download the Swallowdale Camp Clothing List (PDF) here.
+Please refer to the Swallowdale Camp Clothing List page here.

-To ensure your child returns home with all of his/her belongings, we also recommend that all clothing and personal items be labelled with your child's name.
-For your convenience, we have partnered with Mabel’s Labels, a Canadian company with a wide variety of labels that are colourful, indestructible and fun!
-This company ships both domestically and internationally.
+To ensure your child returns home with all of his/her belongings, we strongly advise that all clothing and personal items be labelled with your child's name (using labels that won’t fall off in the wash or in the water).

 8. How can I communicate with my child?